sully-code/odin-recipes/odin-recipes/README.md

-The Odin Recipes project will serve to practice all the HTML knowledge I've aquired thus far.
 In this project, I'm going to build a basic recipe website.

 The website will consist of a main index page which will have links to a few recipes.
 These recipe pages will include right-sized photos of the respective dishes, in addition to various ordered and unorders lists.